laowantong/customsort/README.md

 ## Implementation

-This use a closure as a lightweight function factory.
+This uses a closure as a lightweight function factory.